 Do I have to quarantine in the UK on return from Thailand?

 Yes, currently you do have to quarantine in the UK on return from Thailand.
 Quarantine is at your own expense in a government-run hotel because Thailand is currently on the UK red list.

 What does Phuket have to offer?

-Phuket has some of the loveliest hotels, spas and beaches that you’ll find anywhere in the world and of course some of the most delicious food.
-There is much to do beyond that too, from local cooking classes to village experiences to boat trips to outlying islands.
-It is true though, that Phuket in parts is quite “touristy”.
-In fact, its heavy reliance on tourism is the very reason that vaccines have been funnelled in for people working in the industry and why it’s the first location to open in Thailand.
-It’s a surprisingly large island though and the bulk of the revelry is concentrated in a very small part, across a mere 2 or 3 of the 30 beaches that flank the island.
-And, of course, given what’s happened over the last 18 months, Phuket probably won’t be busy for some months to come, in fact, the next few months could be a great time to go – to support an island so dependent on visitors and to perhaps get that holy grail experience of seeing Thailand as it was 30 years ago.
+Phuket has some of the loveliest hotels, spas and beaches that you’ll find anywhere in the world and, of course, some of the most delicious food.
+Beyond that, there is much to do, from local cooking classes to village experiences to boat trips to outlying islands.
+It is true, though, that Phuket in parts is quite “touristy”.
+Its heavy reliance on tourism is why vaccines were funnelled in for people working in the industry and why it’s the first location to open in Thailand.
+It’s a surprisingly large island, and the bulk of the revelry takes place in a tiny part across a mere 2 or 3 of the 30 beaches that flank the island.
+There are wild inland areas, with forests, jungle trails and much more nature to explore.
+And, of course, given what’s happened over the last 18 months, Phuket probably won’t be busy for some months to come.
+The next few months could be a great time to go – to support an island so dependent on visitors and to get perhaps that holy grail experience of seeing Thailand as it was 30 years ago.